-The single discount rate used to calculate the total OPEB liability changed since the prior year.
+The Board of Trustees adopted new actuarial assumptions on June 5, 2023.
+These assumptions are documented in the report titled "2022 Actuarial Experience Study for the Period Ending June 30, 2022".
+Additionally, the single discount rate used to calculate the total OPEB liability changed since the prior year.
 Additional information regarding the single discount rate is provided in Section 1 of this report.
-There were no other material assumption changes and it is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB Statement No. 75.
+The Total OPEB Liability as of June 30, 2023 is determined using these updated assumptions.
+It is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB Statement No. 75.

-Board of Trustees March 14, 2023 Page 2
+Board of Trustees March 21, 2024 Page 2